pchhina/blogsite/content/projects/p5/index.md

 See the code [here](https://github.com/pchhina/space-invaders) on Github.

 ## What did I learn?
-- Program desing princicples
+- Program design principles including designing functions, data and worlds
+- Template based design
-- Designing with simple data structure
+- Designing with simple data structures

 ## What can be improved?
-- Bounding the tank with frame
+- Bounding the tank within the canvas frame
-- Adding score count
+- Adding score and lives